 - Participate in Pharmacy and Therapeutics Committee and Medication Error Management Committee

 Residents will be required to attend various professional meetings throughout the year, which may include CSHP’s (California Society of Health System Pharmacists) Seminar and/or ASHP’s (American Society of Health-System Pharmacists) Midyear meeting at which they will participate in recruitment efforts.
+The residents will present their research at the Western States Residency Showcase.

 For additional information, contact Residency Program Director Gale Romanowski, Pharm.D., at firstname.lastname@example.org.